KarthikBhat21/Sentiment-Analysis-of-Amazon-reviews/README.md

       (a) VADER (Valence Aware Dictionary and sEntiment Reasoner) - Bag of words approach.
       (b) Roberta Pretrained Model from HuggingFace.

-2. A dataset consisting of half a million records is taken as input which is in the form of a csv file.
+2. A dataset consisting of half a million records has been reduced to 1000 records because of GitHub's size limit.
+It is taken as input which is in the form of a csv file.

 3. Simple EDA is performed on the dataset to understand the dataset.